Bloomberg's top editor calls client data policy 'inexcusable'

 In the editorial, Winkler sought to clarify what exactly Bloomberg journalists could see.
 He said they had access to a user's login history, as well as "high-level types of user functions on an aggregated basis, with no ability to look into specific security information."

-He said the practice dated back to the early days of Bloomberg News in the 1990s, when reporters used the terminal to find out what kind of news coverage customers wanted.
+He said the practice dates back to the early days of Bloomberg News in the 1990s, when reporters used the terminal to find out what kind of news coverage customers wanted.

 "As data privacy has become a central concern to our clients, we should go above and beyond in protecting data, especially when we have even the appearance of impropriety," Winkler wrote.
 "And that's why we've made these recent changes to what reporters can access."